pluralsight/guides/published/front-end-javascript/ionic-2-and-firebase/article.md

 If we do not have any todos, we are doing a simple paragraph to tell the user that we do not have todos to show.
 Then we call the `newTodo()` method we created earlier to take us to create a todo.

 You might be wondering about the `*` before these directives.
 That is syntax that Angular 2 uses to help with reading and writing directives that modifiy html.

+Now run `ionic serve` from your command line to start our application and check it out.
 ____

 ##### That concludes part 1!
 In part 2, we will edit a todo and add user authentication.